 Just to be clear, this is a real photography - not a simulation.
 Many more non-RGB examples down below.

 Programmable WLAN LED light sources (Wiz App) allow full freedom to independently cover and study complete RGB color space.
 Bottom up light source is applied by a light box with a masked, opaque, white acrylic plastic plate on top.
 Side light sources have an ideal position in about 60 degree on top right and left back position away from observer to minimize direct reflections.

 Final destination will be an open air installation.
-Here examples of outdoor morning sun shining on the object in open air:
+Morning sun shining on the glass sculpture